-Starting in school year 2010/11 statewide, standardized end-of-course (EOC) exams began to be required for certain core academic courses, with a final grade being calculated on a semester basis.
+Starting in school year 2010/11 statewide, standardized end-of-course (EOC) exams began to be required for certain core academic courses, with a final grade being calculated on a yearly basis.

 A statewide, standardized EOC assessment must be used as the final cumulative examination for its associated course.
-No additional final assessment may be administered in a course with a statewide, standardized EOC, AP or IB assessment.
+No additional final assessment may be administered in a course with a statewide, standardized EOC assessment.